Maria108/Munder-Difflin/README.md

 Description
 First individual project during Software Engineering Intensive course at New York Code and Design Academy.
-It is an one-page website for a fictional paper company that is exciting for the end user and provides information about company's services.
+It is an single-page website for a fictional paper company that is exciting for the end user and provides information about company's services.

 Requirements